ldtteam/MinecoloniesWiki/source/buildings/cowhand.md

         <br>
         <p>This is page three of the GUI.
 It has one button:</p>
             <ul>
-                <li><strong> Minimum Stock: </strong> Use this button to tell the Archery to keep a minimum stock on hand.
+                <li><strong> Minimum Stock: </strong> Use this button to tell the Cowhand's Hut to keep a minimum stock on hand.
 Set items will be displayed above the button.</li>
             </ul>
       </div>
     </div>